pankod/frontend-challenge/README.md

 ## Submission Guidelines

-* Please submit your code by sending a Github repository link.
+* Please submit your code by sending a GitHub repository link.
 <br>